glyphobet/fragments/README.md

 * `stat [[ -l | --limit] STATUS ] [FILENAME [FILENAME ...]]`

     Get the current status of the fragments repository, limited to _FILENAME_(s) if specified.
+    Limit output to files with status _STATUS_, if present.

 * `follow FILENAME [FILENAME ...]`